Neutron Stars as Perfect Fluids: Extracting the Linearized Response Function: Approximations and limitations

 \section{Approximations and limitations}

-It is valid only under certain assumptions and breaks down under certain conditions.
-We assume that a hot neutron star can be modeled as a perfect fluid which coupled to an external field behaves as a gapped fluid, and hence the response function can be captured by a harmonic-like oscillator response.
-The lowest order contribution is captured by the zero pressure mode, known as the fundamental mode.
-The next mode contribution in the response is suppressed by $\lambda_1/ \lambda_{f}$, which is negligible for relativistic neutron stars.
+The effective description developed here is valid under a set of assumptions and breaks down when those assumptions cease to hold.
+We model the neutron star as a relativistic perfect fluid and restrict to the conservative linear response about a static spherical equilibrium configuration.
+In this regime, the pole part of the tidal response is represented by the star's discrete normal modes, so the corresponding worldline response can be organized as a set of driven harmonic oscillators.
+At low frequencies, the dominant contribution is typically provided by the fundamental $f$-mode, while higher modes give corrections controlled by their frequencies, normalizations, and overlap integrals.
+In practice, the mode sum must be truncated, and the accuracy of a finite-mode truncation deteriorates as the frequency $\omega$ approaches the first omitted resonance.

-In the slow inspiral regime, metric perturbations can be regarded as static, $\dot{\phi}_{\rm ext} \simeq 0$.
-Once the binary's gravitational wave emission is changing the orbital separation rapidly, dynamical metric perturbations are relevant.
-The characteristic time scale for a binary in a circular orbit is given by $\Omega = \sqrt{ G (M_1 +M_2) / r^3}$ to lowest order.
-Resonance is achieved when $\Omega$ starts approaching the star's eigenfrequency $\omega_{f}$, where non-linearities become important and the linear response model starts breaking down.
+In the slow inspiral regime, metric perturbations can be regarded as approximately static, \(\dot{\phi}_{\rm ext}\simeq 0\).
+Dynamical tidal effects become relevant as the orbital frequency approaches the star's eigenfrequencies.
+For a binary in a circular orbit, the orbital frequency is given at leading order by $\Omega = \sqrt{ G (M_1 +M_2) / r^3}$.
+Resonance is reached when the relevant driving frequency approaches the star's eigenfrequencies, in particular the fundamental-mode frequency \(\omega_f\).
+Near resonance, the mode amplitude can grow, and nonlinearities may become important, signaling the breakdown of the linear response model.

-The relevance of non-linearities can be estimated by expanding the fluid perturbation action to $O(\pi^3)$.
-An illustrative term is
+The relevance of nonlinearities can be estimated parametrically by expanding the fluid perturbation action to $O(\pi^3)$.
+An illustrative cubic contribution is